 6.1.3 Evaluation

-The proposed solution addresses the key issue#4 and key issue#9 for key management in ProSe.
+The proposed solution addresses key issue#4 and key issue#9 for key management in ProSe.
 This solution assumes and require network connectivity for both remote UE and relay UE.
 The proposed solution supports authorization policy provisioning by PCF as concluded by SA2.
 Also, this solution may impact more than one key issue.
 This solution depends on other solutions to be concluded in TR 33.847 for security material provisioning.
-Therefore, this solution needs to combine with other solutions on security for discovery of ProSe UEs.
+Therefore, this solution needs to combine with other solutions on security for the discovery of ProSe UEs.

-This solution has impact on both serving network and HPLMN.
-The AUSF has a new role in this solution as Key Management Function along with the functionality of an authentication server.
-No new NF is introduced for the key manangement and the already available key from primary authentication is used.
+This solution has an impact on both the serving network and the HPLMN.
+The AUSF has a new role in this solution as a Key Management Function along with the functionality of an authentication server.
+No new NF is introduced for the key management and the already available key from primary authentication is used.
 This is a major change to the 5G architecture in Rel-15/Rel-16.
 It is unclear how the UE-to-network relay discovers the AUSF which holds the latest Kausf key.

 Editor’s Note: Further Evaluation is FFS